DanielTsiang/CSV-metrics-Python/README.md

 # CSV metrics

 ### Description
 Python code to understand the most and least profitable hour of the day for a given restaurant when considering labour cost and gross sales.
-Data is parsed from two csvs, one describing the shifts, and the other one describing the hourly sales revenue.
+Data is parsed from two CSVs, one describing the shifts, and the other one describing the hourly sales revenue.

 ### Example
 ![Output from code](https://user-images.githubusercontent.com/74436899/109802876-3ed2e500-7c18-11eb-8fcd-0669a67a52b7.png "Output from code")